tersesystems/echopraxia/README.md

 }
 ```

+You also have the option to store scripts in a key-value store or in a database.
+See the [sqlite condition store example](https://github.com/tersesystems/echopraxia-examples/tree/main/conditionstore) for details.

+### User Defined Functions

 You have the option of passing in user defined functions into the script, in addition to the built-in scripts.

 ```java